H0merJayS1mpson/DeepOBS-Cluster/README.md

 Sbatch Parameters - Sbatch Parameters used for the configurations
 ```

-Generally it has to be structured like this:
+Enties should generally be structured like this:

 ```
 key: value